Wendell Johnson: Personal life

 At age 20, Wendell Johnson began his studies at the University of Iowa in 1926.
 He won honors in English and Journalism before switching to Psychology.
 He went on to earn his PhD in Clinical Psychology and Speech Pathology in 1931.

 Johnson met his wife, Edna Amanda Bockwoldt, at the University of Iowa and they married May 31, 1929 in Galva, Iowa.
 They had 2 children.

 In 1936, Johnson had to be rushed to the hospital for an appendicitis at age 30.
 It was at this time he read the book Science and Sanity and learned about general semantics for the first time.

 His son, Nicholas Johnson, served on the Federal Communications Commission from 1966 to 1973.

 In 1965, the year of Wendell Johnson's death, he was in the process of writing the Encyclopædia Britannica entry on “Speech Disorders”, defending both his work and his study when he had a heart attack.
 Although not fully completed, his 4,000 word essay was still published.
-He was only 59.
+He died at 59.